stevenaeola/linalg_lectures/3_linear_maps/README.md

 ## Generalising basis images

-Write basis vector images columns as a matrix
+Write basis vector images columns under f as a matrix

 `$$ A = \begin{pmatrix} a_{11} & a_{21} & \ldots & a_{1n}\\a_{21} & a_{21} & \ldots & a_{2n}\\
 \vdots & \vdots & \ddots & \vdots \\a_{m1} & a_{m2} & \ldots & a_{mn}
 \end{pmatrix}$$`

-$a_{ij}$ is ith component of image of jth basis vector
+$a_{ij}$ is ith component of f-image of jth basis vector

 $$f(\mathbf{e_j}) = \sum_{i=1}^m a_{ij} \mathbf{e}_i$$